MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 User metrics data is stored in users' mailboxes.
 Depending on the scenario, daily data is stored for up to 35 days and weekly data is stored for up to 9 weeks.
 However, data about the number of collaborators in the past 12 months is stored for up to 370 days.

 #### Q4.
-Can data be extracted from on-premises installations of Microsoft Exchange or Skype for Business?
+Can data be extracted from on-premises installations of Microsoft Exchange?

 No. Only Exchange Online, Skype for Business Online, and Teams are used as data sources of Viva Insights data.